CT Pregnancy Services

 - Leaking fluid from the vagina

-- Contractions that do not stop right away when you get off your feet and drink water (contractions are completely normal unless you are more than 36 weeks).
+- Contractions that do not stop soon after you get off your feet and drink water.

 - Decreased fetal movement